By Jordi Abadal and Javier Cuervo

 One of the main challenges of implementing this projects in a country like Suriname, is to understand and respect the social and cultural aspects of the local population, which differ among the different tribes.
 To ensure the success and acceptance of the project by the community, communication between EBS and the traditional leader of the community (Captain) has been a decisive factor.

 The plant in Pokigron is the largest isolated solar plant in Suriname that will operate with a hybrid backup system.
 This is a milestone for the country and marks the way for future solar plants for rural electrification purposes.
-The IDB and the government of Suriname maintain a persistent dialogue to continue expanding this type of experiences using renewable energy sources to improve life quality in rural communities.
+The IDB and the government of Suriname maintain a persistent dialogue to continue expanding this type of experience using renewable energy sources to improve life quality in rural communities.